Alien and Sedition

 of Independence and the establishment of a sovereign national government.

-Declaration of Independence - The Declaration of Independence, initiated by a call
+The Declaration of Independence, initiated by a call

 to national sovereignty by Richard Henry Lee, was drafted by Jefferson